getrajneesh/rapi/README.md

 I2C:

-below methods can be used to read and write serialised data (32 bytes max protocol standard)
+below methods can be used to read and write serialized data (32 bytes max protocol standard)

     /**
      * @brief readData reads data from bus and fills in out.